apache/spark/docs/configuration.md

     specific to the application in this directory.
 Users may want to set this to a unified location like an HDFS directory so driver log files can be persisted for later usage.
 This directory should allow any spark user to read/write files and the spark history server user to delete files.
-Additionally, older logs from this directory are cleaned by Spark History Server if spark.history.fs.cleaner.enabled is true.
-They are cleaned if they are older than max age configured at spark.history.fs.cleaner.maxAge.
+Additionally, older logs from this directory are cleaned by Spark History Server if spark.history.fs.driverlog.cleaner.enabled is true.
+    They are cleaned if they are older than max age configured at spark.history.fs.driverlog.cleaner.maxAge.
   </td>
 </tr>
 <tr>